 Constructing the set of respondents

-The relationship between snowball sampling and survey research is established when emphasizing the informal structure that the in-depth interview (also known as semi-structured survey) will be conducted.
-They complement each other because both are appropriate to issues that are controversial and sensitive and therefore require a high quality interaction between the respondent and the interviewer.
-The interviewer should gain trust and sympathy of the respondent.
-To improve the efficiency of the selection process the requirements of the initial seeds need to show a great variety in terms of factors which can impact the development of social relationships within the population.
+To improve the efficiency of the selection process the requirements of selecting the initial seeds need to show a great variety in terms of factors which can impact the development of social relationships within the population.
 These factors include basic demographic characteristics, like race; religion; and age.
 As mentioned before, the selection process should begin by focusing on citizens to avoid an ‘elite’ set of respondents.
 Most social relationships are also based on proximity, like subjects that live within the same street.
 For that reason initial seeds should be gathered from diverse geographical areas within the Dutch population.
 The Netherlands exists of twelve provinces.
 The selection process should therefore at least begin with one seed from every province.